Lockheed Have Blue: Senior Trend

 In October 1977, just prior to Phase 2 of the XST competition, Lockheed was tasked with exploring possible operational aircraft.
 Just a month later, on the day HB1001 was transported to Groom Lake, the Air Force awarded the company a contract under the code name Senior Trend.
 The Air Force wanted to exploit the revolutionary technologies developed during the Have Blue program.
 Tactical Air Command ordered five full-scale development and twenty production aircraft.

 Based on the Have Blue demonstrators, Senior Trend aircraft were different from their predecessors in several aspects.
 The wings exhibited less sweep to resolve a center-of-gravity problem discovered during tests.
 The front fuselage was shortened to give the pilot a better view, and the vertical stabilizers were canted outwards from the centerline.
 Additionally, provisions were made to include two weapons bays, each of which would accommodate a single 2000 lb laser-guided bomb, or the B61 tactical nuclear bomb.

 Beset by early construction problems, the first FSD aircraft was transferred to Groom Lake in May 1981 inside a C-5.
 Further problems, this time with fuel leaks, delayed the first flight.
-Under the control of Harold Farley, the aircraft took off on 18 June for its maiden flight, nine months after the July 1980 first flight originally envisaged.
+Under the control of Harold Farley, the aircraft took off on 18 June for its maiden flight, eleven months after the July 1980 first flight originally envisaged.
 The first production F-117A was delivered in 1982, and operational capability was achieved in October 1983; the 59th and last F-117A was delivered in 1990.